Attic Conversion: How Much Will It Cost?

 Roofing

-If you install new skylights, you’ll need to ensure the roof is in good enough shape to keep moisture out of your home.
-And if you add windows to your attic conversion, you’ll need to invest in new flashing and roofing materials around these areas.
-If you are considering replacing the roof, there are a number of ways to finance a new roof
+If you plan to install new skylights, ensure the roof is in good enough shape to keep moisture out of your home.
+And if you add windows to your attic conversion, you may want to invest in new flashing and roofing materials around these areas.

 Do Attic Conversions Increase a Home’s Value?